matthewharper/MatthewHarperOloPizzaAssessment/README.md

 Click the button and you should see the top 20 most popular pizza orders along with their subtotals and a list of their ingredients.

 Pardon the UI.
+I am not a big Windows UI Developer.
 If I need something to look nice, I typically use Telerik.

 Thank you.